 Galaxy Buds Live

-The Galaxy Buds Live comes in three color options, mystic white, black, and bronze.
-They cost around 15,500 shillings in Kenya.
-This price is slightly higher than that of the standard Apple AirPods.
+The Galaxy Buds Live price in Kenya is Ksh 11,300.
+They come in three color options, mystic white, black, and bronze.
+This price is lower higher than that of the standard Apple AirPods.
 The Buds Live are like the AirPods with an open design which makes them comfortable to wear.
 They’re also really discrete and sit flush with your ear without a little white pipe sticking out from them.

 Galaxy Buds Live specs and price in Kenya